pandas-dev/pandas/doc/source/basics.rst

    df3.dtypes

 To force conversion to ``datetime64[ns]``, pass ``convert_dates='coerce'``.
-This will convert any datetimelike object to dates, forcing other values to ``NaT``.
+This will convert any datetime-like object to dates, forcing other values to ``NaT``.
 This might be useful if you are reading in data which is mostly dates, but occasionally has non-dates intermixed and you want to represent as missing.